UniPipe/openpipe/docs/1.0/language.md

 - Config Item: the config value that was provided in the pipeline document
 - Input Item: input data provided to the action
 - Output Item: output data produced by the action execution
+- Tag Item: the tag

 !!!
 Information "Output -> Input"
     As a general rule the output item of a action will be the input item of the next action in the same segment, with the exception of the `send to` action that can deliver items to the first action of other segments.

 !!!
-Information "Last Step Output Items"
+Information "Last Action Output Items"
     Output items from the last action in a segment will be silently discarded.

 ### Dynamic Configuration